Planning over MAPF Agent Dependencies via Multi-Dependency PIBT

 \section{Conclusion}

-We propose MD-PIBT as a general MAPF framework that searches over \emph{agent dependencies}.
-MD-PIBT enables more effective multi-step planning that removes the restrictions of PIBT/EPIBT (which can only reason about paths that conflict with at most one other agent).
-We demonstrate how MD-PIBT can replicate the behavior of PIBT/EPIBT as well as other variants.
-We show that the best of MD-PIBT performs similar to the best of PIBT/EPIBT in one-shot and lifelong MAPF settings while significantly outperforming them in MAPF with large agents.
+We propose MD-PIBT as a general framework that searches over \emph{agent dependencies}.
+MD-PIBT removes the restrictions of PIBT/EPIBT, which can only reason about paths that collide with at most one other agent.
+We show that MD-PIBT performs similarly to PIBT/EPIBT in one-shot and lifelong MAPF settings while significantly outperforming them in MAPF with large agents.

-There are exciting opportunities for future work on MD-PIBT.
-MD-PIBT's ability to work with multi-step paths enables future research that can try to incorporate kinematic constraints within this framework.
-Further optimizations for large agents (e.g., similarly motivated with Het-PIBT~\cite{Chakravarty2026HetPIBT}) would be promising.
-Additionally, MD-PIBT could be used as a collision-shield for future learned multi-step MAPF policies (e.g., an extension of~\cite{veerapaneni2024improving_mapf_policies_with_search}).
-Finally, taking a step back, MD-PIBT as formulated given safe paths and agent dependencies is agnostic to the low-level search.
-This is similar to Conflict-Based Search~\cite{sharon2015conflict} which is popular due to its generality and performance.
-Thus, MD-PIBT could potentially be developed and used as broadly as CBS or developed as a future multi-robot protocol~\cite{veerapaneni2025cbsprotocol}.
+There are many future works.
+First, MD-PIBT could be used as a collision-shield for future learned multi-step MAPF policies~\cite{veerapaneni2024improving_mapf_policies_with_search}.
+Second, MD-PIBT is agnostic to the low-level search, similar to CBS~\cite{sharon2015conflict}.
+Thus, MD-PIBT could be developed as a future multi-robot protocol~\cite{veerapaneni2025cbsprotocol}.